redox-os/book/src/ch03-04-gui.md

 - If more than one application is found, a chooser will be shown

 ## Applications
-The following are GUI utilities that can be found in the `/apps/` directory.
+The following are GUI utilities that can be found in the `/ui/bin` directory.

 ## Calculator
 A calculator that provides similar functionality to the `calc` program

+## Calendar
+A simple calendar program

+## Character Map
+A simple program that displays the current character map

 ## Editor
 A simple editor that is similar to notepad

-## File Browser
+## File Manager
 A file browser that displays icons, names, sizes, and details for files.
 It uses the `launcher` command to open files when they are clicked

-## Image Viewer
+## Viewer
 A simple image viewer

-## Pixelcannon
-A 3d renderer that can be used for benchmarking the Orbital desktop.

 ## Sodium
 A vi-like editor that provides syntax highlighting